 Our Core Belief

-[Quran 2:285] The messenger has believed in what was sent down to him from his Lord, and so did the believers.
-They believe in God, His angels, His scripture, and His messengers: “We make no distinction among any of His messengers.”
-They say, “We hear, and we obey.
-Forgive us, our Lord.
-To You is the ultimate destiny.”
+[Quran 2:285] The messenger has believed in what has been sent down to him from his Lord, and the believers.
+All has believed in God, His angels, His scripture, and His messengers: “We do not make distinction between any of His messengers.”
+And they said, “We have heard and we have obeyed.
+Our Lord, Your forgiveness to us, and to You is the return.”